Ee-Chee/Inventory-App-Backend-Restful-API/README.md

 Unlike the previos projects done earlier, this project consists two parts which deployed in two different servers on Heroku.
 The backend part is deployed on https://eat-happy-inventur-api.herokuapp.com/.
 It uses Nodejs Express framework as RESTful API for [frontend](https://eat-happy-inventur.herokuapp.com/) server.

 ## Features
-1) Cookie session for user identity verification
+1) JWT for user identity verification and authentication

 2) CORS configuration